YourthYQ/Notebook-UCLA_CS35L/Bash Scripting.md

 `Bash` (Bourne Again Shell) is a specific type of shell.
 It was created as an improved replacement for the original Bourne shell(sh), which includes rich feature set like command line editing, job control, shell functions, etc.

-`.sh file` refers to **Bash script file** or **Shell executable file**
+`.sh file` refers to **Bash scripting file** or **Shell executable file**

 `#!/bin/bash` at the beginning of a **.sh file** tells the OS to use the Bash shell to interpret and execute the commands contained in the script file.

 > **What's the main difference between 'shell' and 'bash'?**
 >
-> "shell" is a command-line interpreter that provides a user interface for accessing an OS's services, whereas "Bash" is a specific implementation of a shell, offering extended features and functionalities beyond those found in the traditional Bourne shell.
+> "shell" is a command-line interpreter(a program) that provides a user interface for accessing an OS's services, whereas "Bash" is a specific **implementation** of a shell, offering extended features and functionalities beyond those found in the traditional Bourne shell.

 ## Comparison Operators